• SEO

 Human capital may be one of the most valuable assets for many knowledge-based organizations.

-High-tech companies, such as Microsoft, rely on knowledge and thus pay competitive salaries to key employees.
+High-techcompanies, such as Microsoft, rely on knowledge and thus pay competitive salaries to key employees.

 To Motivate Employees